Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 These functions will work only when the accessed drive contains a FAT12 filesystem.
 They will return a "Not a DOS disk" error when a drive containing a FAT16 filesystem or an unknown filesystem is accessed.

 Strictly speaking, this is not a change from the behavior in MSX-DOS, since FAT12 was the only filesystem supported by that operating system.
-However, when a drive containing a FAT16 filesystem is read in MSX-DOS, its boot sector is mistook for a FAT12 boot sector, and the functions succeed.
-In Nextor FAT16 filesystems are explicitly rejected by these functions; this is done on purpose to prevent programs, such as CHKDSK or IMPROVE, that do low-level processing on drives assuming that they have a FAT12 filesystem, to cause data corruption when accidentally ran on these drives.
+However, when a drive containing a FAT16 filesystem is read in MSX-DOS, its boot sector is mistaken for a FAT12 boot sector, and the functions succeed.
+In Nextor FAT16 filesystems are explicitly rejected by these functions; this is done on purpose to prevent programs, such as CHKDSK or IMPROVE, that do low-level processing on drives assuming that they have a FAT12 filesystem, from causing data corruption when accidentally run on these drives.

 New applications should use instead the new functions _RDDRV and _WRDRV, which accept 32 bit sector numbers and allow access to any drive regardless of the contained filesystem.